Switch On!

+"Switch On!" is the 13th single by Japanese pop singer Anna Tsuchiya, released on November 23, 2011.

 Development

 Tsuchiya decided to collaborate with the Kamen Rider Series after her son became a fan of the previous series Kamen Rider OOO, and she had watched the series as a child herself.
 She was also glad that she was going to perform the song for the franchise's 40th anniversary.
 The song was written by Shoko Fujibayashi (lyrics) and tatsuo of the band everset (composition and arrangement).